-The following extra files, if added by the user, will over-ride the default E2B behaviour:
+The following extra files, if added by the user, will override the default behaviour of E2B:

-\_ISO\MyBackground.bmp - user wallpaper (can also be a JPEG or gzip or lzma compressed bmp)
+\_ISO\MyBackground.bmp or MyBackground.jpg - user wallpaper (can also be compressed using gzip or lzma)

 \_ISO\Menu.lst - overrides standard E2B menu.lst boot code (used for testing only)

-\_ISO\STRINGS.txt - overrides E2B language settings, should contain all $$$STRxxxx keys for one language (used for testing new LANGuage)
+\_ISO\STRINGS.txt - overrides E2B language settings, should contain all $$$STRxxxx keys for one language (used for testing a new language)

 .txt files - for instance, if you have \_ISO\LINUX\Ubuntu.iso and a matching \_ISO\LINUX\Ubuntu.txt, then the .txt file may affect the way that the Ubuntu.iso file is listed in the menu.